typelevel/Laika/docs/02-running-laika/02-library-api.md

 - [Character Encoding]: Sets the character encoding of input and output files, the default is UTF-8.

-- [Error Handling & Debugging]: Specify log levels or switch to "visual debugging", where recoverable errors are rendered in the page context where they occur instead of causing the transformation to fail.
+- [Error Handling]: Specify log levels or switch to "visual debugging", where recoverable errors are rendered in the page context where they occur instead of causing the transformation to fail.

 - **Laika Extensions**: Use the library's customization options to override renderers for specific AST nodes ([Overriding Renderers]),